What Is Adaptive Learning Technology in Online Education?

 The Assessment Engine

 Before a system can adapt, it must understand the learner.
-Assessment in adaptive learning goes beyond traditional quizzes.
-These systems use embedded assessments—questions and interactions woven throughout the learning content rather than segregated in separate tests.
+Assessment in adaptive learning extends beyond traditional quizzes.
+These systems use embedded assessments—questions and interactions woven throughout learning content rather than segregated in separate tests.
 This approach captures data without disrupting the learning flow.

 Modern adaptive platforms employ various assessment techniques.
 Knowledge tracing models track the probability that a learner has mastered specific skills over time.
 Item response theory helps calibrate the difficulty and discriminative power of assessment questions.
-Process data analysis examines how learners interact with content—the time spent on pages, patterns of navigation, attempts at interactive exercises—to infer understanding and confusion.
+Process data analysis examines how learners interact with content—the time spent on pages, navigation patterns, attempts at interactive exercises—to infer understanding and confusion.

 The Analytics Layer

-The raw assessment data flows into analytics systems that transform numbers into actionable insights.
-Machine learning algorithms identify patterns across thousands or millions of learner interactions, discovering which approaches lead to mastery for different types of learners.
+Raw assessment data flows into analytics systems that transform numbers into actionable insights.
+Machine learning algorithms identify patterns across thousands or millions of learner interactions, discovering which approaches lead to mastery for different learner types.

 These analytics serve several functions.
-They identify knowledge gaps—areas where a learner’s understanding is insufficient for the target competency.
-They detect learning trajectories—the paths learners follow as they develop expertise.
+They identify knowledge gaps—areas where a learner’s understanding is insufficient for target competency.
+They detect learning trajectories—paths learners follow as they develop expertise.
 They surface inefficiency patterns—signs that current approaches aren’t working for particular learners or content areas.

 The Adaptation Mechanism